Introduction: Cooking Brown Rice in the Cooker

 Finally, grab a fork and gently fluff the rice.
 It’ll break up any clumps and give you that perfect, airy texture.
 Serve it up as a side, use it as a base for stir-fry, or get creative with your favorite recipes.

-Variations and Recipes Using Brown Rice
+Variations and Recipes Using Brown Rice: Cooking Brown Rice in Cooker

-Now that you’ve mastered cooking brown rice in a rice cooker, let’s talk about what to do with it!
+Now that you’ve mastered cooking brown rice in a rice cooker let’s talk about what to do with it!
 Brown rice is so versatile—it’s like a blank canvas for all kinds of delicious meals.
 Whether you want something simple or you’re feeling adventurous, there’s a way to make brown rice the star of the show.

 1. Classic Brown Rice Bowls

 This is my go-to when I want a quick and healthy meal.
 Start with a base of warm brown rice and pile on your favorite toppings: sautéed veggies, grilled chicken, a soft-boiled egg, and maybe a drizzle of soy sauce or teriyaki.
-Sometimes I throw in avocado slices and a sprinkle of sesame seeds to make it feel fancy.
+Sometimes, I throw in avocado slices and a sprinkle of sesame seeds to make it feel fancy.
 It’s simple, satisfying, and packed with nutrients.

 2. Brown Rice Stir-Fry

 Got some leftover brown rice?
-Turn it into stir-fry!
-Heat up a skillet or wok with a little oil, toss in some veggies, protein (like tofu or shrimp), and your brown rice.
+Turn it into a stir-fry!
+Heat a skillet or wok with a little oil, toss in some veggies, protein (like tofu or shrimp), and your brown rice.
 Add soy sauce, garlic, and a dash of sesame oil, and you’ve got a quick dinner that’s better than takeout.
 Pro tip: day-old rice works best because it’s less sticky.

 3. Mexican-Inspired Rice

-If you’re in the mood for bold flavors, brown rice is amazing in Mexican dishes.
-Cook the rice with a bit of tomato paste, cumin, and chili powder to make a flavorful base.
+If you’re in the mood for bold flavours, brown rice is amazing in Mexican dishes.
+Cook the rice with a bit of tomato paste, cumin, and chilli powder to make a flavorful base.
 Pair it with beans, salsa, guacamole, and some grilled meat or roasted veggies for an epic burrito bowl.

 4. Brown Rice Salads

 I wasn’t a big fan of rice salads until I tried one with brown rice, and now I’m hooked.
 Combine cooled brown rice with chopped veggies, a handful of fresh herbs, and a tangy vinaigrette.
-My favorite combo is cucumber, cherry tomatoes, red onion, parsley, and a lemon-olive oil dressing.
+My favourite combo is cucumber, cherry tomatoes, red onion, parsley, and a lemon-olive oil dressing.
 It’s refreshing, filling, and perfect for meal prep.

 5. Brown Rice Breakfast Bowls